 They’ll make friends, they’ll argue and fall out with friends.
 They will hate someone one day and be best friends the next.
 The playground is where they learn a good chunk of their social interaction skills.
 It’s not always plain sailing and it’s probably one of the biggest things teachers deal with on a daily basis.
 Every school has systems in place for helping kids manage their friendships.
 If you are worried, ask about it.

-I have this worry too.
-Fussy eater.
-Will he eat?
-Will he be tired and grumpy in the afternoon if he hasn’t eaten?
-Well, I’m just going to have to wait and see.
-There are lunch monitors who will check what your child is eating and chivvy them along so they get time to play as well.
+Either way, there are lunch supervisors who will check what your child is eating and chivvy them along so they get time to play as well.

 There are accidents.
 They are always dealt with discreetly and in a school there are always a million spare items of everything for just such an event.
 So if it happens, it’s not the end of the world.

 You would not believe the amount of times I have had a parent tell me that their perfectly behaved child is a nightmare at home.
 It’s a strange one but children do tend to behave better for other people.
-I am praying that mine is in that category too!
+Mine is without a doubt in this category!

 It is a really long day for them and they will be knackered when they come home.
 It’s ok for them to have a bit of T.V. time or something a little chilled when they get back.
 I had a little boy who used to zonk out anytime we sang in the afternoon.
 It became a little routine to let him sit in the library corner when we started singing so he could crash out on the cushions.
 Your wee one is an individual.
 Every teacher will treat them as such and do their very best to provide what they need to get the most out of them when they are there.